AWackO/fullstack-homework/README.md

 # fullstack-homework
-Go with CHI + React Typescript home assignment made with create-react-app my-app --template typescript
+Go with CHI + React Typescript home assignment made with create-react-app my-app --template typescript I have made a an upstream api in GO that fetches the data from provided url and prepares the data that we need.
+With that the GO server provides endpoints to react application with the place data and the ids for those places.
+In the react app we can choose a place we want to check out via the dropdown menu and the card with info of the place will appear.
 # Backend instructions
 For the backend you should install GO (https://go.dev/doc/install) then change directory in your terminal to the backend folder and run the "go install" command to install packages and dependecies.